rcdoc-org/ACL-Modification-and-Logging/README.md

 - Log_To_CSV
     - This function is designed to complete the simple task of loggin the changes made.
 It takes in multiple variables for logging and crates a line item variable.
 That line item variable is then piped into the built in function, "Out-File" via an append for keeping track of the log of changes.

 - Update_ACLS
+    - This function applies the actual change to the folder/item ACLs.
+It does this by first taking in the folder item, and new acl that was generated during the "Process_Access_Rules" function.
+It has a try - catch where it tries to use the built in function, "Set-ACL" to set the file/folder with the new ACL object.
+If successful it prints the terminal that the folder/item in question was updated.
+If it fails it catches the error and prints a warning explaining what occurred and showing the error afterwords from the terminal.
+Then it safely returns the "Process_Access_Rules" function.

 - Log_None_Modified

 ## Running Details: